Frequently Asked Questions

 How do I reschedule an appointment?

-If you need to reschedule your appointment, please call us at 613-549-6666 x2800 as soon as possible.
-If you do not attend your scheduled appointment, you may be discharged. .
-If you are discharged, your healthcare provider will need to re-refer you and you will be placed back on our wait list.
+If you need to reschedule your appointment, please call us at 613-549-6666 ext.
+62800 as soon as possible.
+If you do not attend your scheduled appointment, you may be discharged.
+If you are discharged, your healthcare provider will need to send a new referral and you will be placed back on our wait list.

 What do I do if I have not received a link for my virtual genetics appointment?

 Please email us at @email as soon as possible.
 A member of our team will provide you with the link.
-If your appointment is the same day, please call us at 613-549-6666 x2800.
+If your appointment is the same day, please call us at 613-549-6666 ext.
+62800.

 Why may I be asked to bring other family members to my appointment?

 It is not uncommon for families to be seen together when appropriate.
 Depending on the indication or results, we may ask if you are willing to have an appointment with a family member.
-It is your choice if you wish to pursue this option.
+It is your choice if you wish to share an appointment with your relative.

 My testing requires approval from the Ministry of Health.
 Will this delay my results?

 Some testing is not done in Ontario and requires approval from the Ministry of Health.
-On a non-urgent basis, this approval process can take 8-12 weeks.
+For non-urgent testing, this approval process can take 8-12 weeks.
 Once approval is received, we can send your sample for testing.
 Testing takes 3-4 months from the time the sample is sent.

 How long will my genetic testing results take?

-Non-urgent genetic testing can take longer than other tests.
-Depending on the type of test(s) you have had, results may take between several months up to a year.
-Timing may depend on the complexity of the test, the laboratory the test is sent to and/or whether Ministry of Health approval is required to proceed.
-A team member will arrange an appointment to discuss the results when they are ready.
+Most non-urgent genetic testing takes longer than other tests.
+Depending on the type of test(s) you have had, results may take several months, and sometimes up to a year.
+Timing may depend on the complexity of the test, the laboratory the test is sent to, and/or whether prior approval from your insurance is required to proceed.
+Generally, a non-urgent test takes about 4-6 months from the date of your blood draw or sample collection.
+You will be contacted by a member of the Medical Genetics team to discuss your results once they are ready.

-It depends on the, test, reason for testing, and result.
-You could receive your results either by letter (mail or, if consented, email), a telephone call, or with a follow up appointment booked by our secretary.
+It depends on the reason for the test, type of test, and result.
+You could receive your results by mail, a telephone call, or with a booked follow up appointment.
+If a follow-up appointment is needed, a Genetics secretary will contact you to arrange this.
 The secretary cannot give results over the phone.
-A booked follow-up appointment does not necessarily mean you have a positive result, but that further discussion and/or testing may be required or available to you.
-Results will be relayed to you by a genetics care provider.
+A booked follow up appointment does not necessarily mean you have a positive result, but that further discussion and/or testing may be required or available to you.
+Results will be relayed to you by a Genetics care provider.

 How can my family members be tested?